 The Authority has established a set of Beliefs to provide a robust foundation for its investment strategy and to communicate shared values about investment.
 The Beliefs comprise the Authority's views with regard to the sources of investment return and risk and how these can be captured cost effectively.
-The Beliefs are set out in the Statement of Investment Policies Standards and Procedures (SIPSP), published on the Authority's website www.gsfa.govt.nz, and are reviewed annually by the Board.
+The Beliefs are set out in the Statement of Investment Policies, Standards and Procedures (SIPSP) published on the Authority's website, www.gsfa.govt.nz.

-The Authority seeks to achieve returns in excess of the returns from Government Stock by accepting additional investment risk.
+The Authority seeks to achieve returns in excess of the returns from New Zealand Government Stock by accepting additional investment risk.
 Most of this additional return is the expected reward for bearing systematic or market risk from owning equities and other assets whose values may fluctuate significantly.
-Further additional risk arises from the pursuit of active investment strategies that may produce returns that vary from market benchmarks from time to time.
+Additional risk arises from the pursuit of active investment strategies that may produce returns that vary from market benchmarks from time to time.